contractual-dev/contractual/README.md

 4. **Enforce Consistency**:
    - Use the spec to drive all API-related workflows, ensuring backend, frontend, and data teams are in sync.

-### Use Cases

-1. **API-Driven Applications**:
-   - Create consistent and versioned REST APIs with type-safe clients and server contracts.
-   - Ensure changes to your APIs don’t break downstream systems or clients.

-2. **Data Validation Workflows**:
-   - Leverage **JSON Schemas** for validating complex data structures across services and teams.
-   - Seamlessly integrate validation into pipelines for ETL processes or data ingestion workflows.

-3. **Microservices and Distributed Systems**:
-   - Maintain uniform contracts across services, reducing integration bugs.
-   - Use diffing tools to communicate API changes across teams.

-4. **Frontend-Backend Synchronization**:
-   - Use generated type-safe clients to keep your frontend perfectly aligned with backend APIs.
-   - Integrate tools like React Query or Vue for a seamless developer experience.

-By centralizing and automating these workflows, Contractual ensures teams stay aligned, efficient, and confident in their API and data design processes.

-A **spec-first approach** puts the definition of APIs and schemas at the center of the workflow, treating the specification as the **source of truth**.
-This ensures alignment across frontend, backend, and data teams while streamlining development workflows.

 ## 🚀 In Practice

 ### Install Contractual